-If you can, walk around the different sides of the pond.
+If you can walk around the different sides of the pond.
 Each has a different feel to it.
-Also they aren’t to difficult to traverse but have good shoe support and maybe a mono-pod to steady yourself since along the road it is sloping down to the pond.
-There is a runoff down the hill where you can see the stream wind through the stands of birch trees.
+Also, they aren’t too difficult to traverse but have good shoe support and maybe a monopod to steady yourself since along the road it is sloping down to the pond.
+There is a runoff down the hill where you can see the stream winding through the stands of birch trees.
 If you are lucky you can look over a couple hills which is Kinsman south peak and much of the west flank may be all in red like the one day I was there.

-Our trip stops here for today but you can continue up 112 towards Vermont or catch Route 116 up to Sugar Hill and Polly’s pancakes… More on that another time!Jeff "Foliage" Folger You can purchase images by visiting my Fine Art Gallery websites
+Our trip stops here for today but you can continue up 112 towards Vermont or catch Route 116 up to Sugar Hill and Polly’s pancakes on Route 117… More on Polly’s here!Jeff "Foliage" Folger You can purchase images by visiting my Fine Art Gallery websites

 - My Gallery on Fine Art America